-Eirini-based Cloud Foundry is already available commercially as a technology preview from IBM Cloud, SUSE and Pivotal.
+Eirini-based Cloud Foundry is already available commercially as a technology preview from IBM Cloud, SUSE and VMware.
 You can also deploy your own Eirini from the open source bits by following the instructions in the eirini-release repository.
 To be fair, these are still a little harder than we’d like them to be, but there is a lot of work going on in the wider “Eiriniverse” to make them better!
 (And please do let us know how you get on — see next paragraph!)

 Talking to Us